 ETA: As Bryan points out in the comments below…newer agents won’t take just anything.
 Newer agents have to build reputations and go out with great projects, so it isn’t necessarily easier to get past the threshold of a newer agent.
 And established agents will work with stellar debuts, too!
 Bottom line, as it is in any other post on my blog: write a great book!

 The key difference, though, is that agents are, inherently, more free to gamble.
-We have more time and resources (and incentive…a lot of agents work on commission, while editors get a salary…both go above and beyond the call of duty all the time, but agents do have an extra hunger) to develop raw talent into something saleable.
+We have more time and resources (and incentive…a lot of agents work on commission, while editors at big publishers get a salary…both go above and beyond the call of duty all the time, but agents do have an extra hunger) to develop raw talent into something saleable.
 Editors have bandwidth for this as well but they have all sorts of other things to do, projects already on their list to edit and lots of internal office duties that most writers don’t even lend a thought to.
 So they will sometimes pass on something that needs work (or pass it along to an agent friend), whereas an agent might dig in and really shape it into a great book.

 Here’s what I said to Christine in the comments: